rooklift/nibbler/README.md

 # Usage

-*Nibbler* requires Electron, but has no other dependencies.
+Running *Nibbler* from source requires Electron, but has no other dependencies.
 If you have Electron installed (e.g. `npm install -g electron`) you can likely enter the nibbler directory, edit the `config.json` file, then do `electron .`

-I may well upload some Windows builds to the [Releases](https://github.com/fohristiwhirl/nibbler/releases) section from time to time, if I remember.
+I may well upload some premade Windows builds to the [Releases](https://github.com/fohristiwhirl/nibbler/releases) section from time to time, if I remember.
+These won't require anything.

 # TODO